Vampiro1/LCD_Artillery_x3/README.md

 </p>

 ## Whats needed?
-* A Elegoo Neptune 3 Pro with LCD screen.
+* A Artillery x3 Plus/Pro with LCD screen.
 * A Raspberry Pi or similar SBC to run Klipper.
 I suggest using the [Klipper Installation And Update Helper (KIAUH)](https://github.com/dw-0/kiauh) to setup and install Klipper, Moonraker and the web user interface of choice ([Fluidd](https://docs.fluidd.xyz/)/[Mainsail](https://docs.mainsail.xyz/)).
 * Some re-wiring of the LCD screen to connect it to one of the UARTs availible on your Raspberry Pi / SBC or through a USB to UART converter.
 * Then you can follow this guide to enable your Neptune 3 Pro touch screen!